Pikxul/Pikxul/README.md

 - 👋 Hi, I’m @Pikxul
 - 👀 I’m interested in: WEB DEVELOPMENT
-- 🌱 I’m currently learning: FULL STACK WEB DEVELOPMENT
+- 🌱 I’m currently learning: FULL STACK WEB DEVELOPMENT BOOTCAMP
 - 💞️ I’m looking to collaborate on- seeking for a challenging product based company
 - 📫 How to reach me: linkedin.com/in/mrityunjoy-mondal-5095a6267
 - 😄 Pronouns: Mrityunjoy